marado/tweet_dumper/README.md

 You will need to create an app, with your Twitter credentials, at https://apps.twitter.com to get this information.

-Open a console in your computer, go to the directory of the file `tweet_dumper.py`, and write `python tweet_dumper.py twitter_handle"`.
+Open a console in your computer, go to the directory of the file `tweet_dumper.py`, and write `python tweet_dumper.py twitter_handle`.
 A CSV with all possible tweets should be created in the same directory of your unzipped folder.

 # Dependencies
 * tweepy - If you don't have in installed in your system, you can do it (as root) by doing `easy_install tweepy`